Most major financial institutions fall into two categories – credit unions or banks.

 This makes the structure of credit unions very different from banks.
 With no stockholders, the union’s main aim is to please its members.

 Remember, credit unions adopt a nonprofit model, meaning their focus is not primarily on generating as much profit as they can.
 Instead, they channel all their efforts towards giving the best customer service possible to their members.
-In simple terms, they have a very customer-friendly policy.
+In simple terms, a great advantage of credit unions is that they have a very customer-friendly policy.

 Once you’re a credit union member, you’re entitled to participate in elections for the board of directors.
 This means you could indirectly influence major decisions, including the introduction of new products or services.